khrome/ascii-art-cli/README.md

 ascii-art-cl
 ============

-A command line utility for [ascii-art](https://www.npmjs.com/package/ascii-art), now upgraded from the
+A command line utility for [ascii-art](https://www.npmjs.com/package/ascii-art), now upgraded from the previous CLI, and no longer polluting the main module with it's deps

 Install